 One more presentation of the authors’ books was held in Stockholm, Sweden, which was also full of interesting events during the annual international contest, festival and forum, OEBF2017.
 Three finalists, Naziken Aplamyskyzy, Saule Doszhan, Kenges Duisen, and Nazipa Shanai, with Bakhtygul Makhanbetova, as their literary agent were happy to spend wonderful time together as a group delegation from Kazakhstan, on 15-22 November, 2017, in Stockholm.
 The festival was a very good platform of exchanging ideas around literature, art, and culture.
 Saule Doszhan noted that, it helped her to prove herself.
 Naziken Alpamyskyzy presented her poems by commenting their history in Kazakh and Russian so enthusiastically.
 Kenges Duisen suggested some interesting ideas about an animation project based on his novels and tales for children to his colleagues from different countries.
 Nazipa Shanai is planning to publish a book in future.

 Bakhtygul Makhanbetova took part in all events actively and even functioned as one of the moderators of the round table dedicated to translation issues of the world literature.
-She and other moderators accented on the success of translating from the original language.
+She and other moderators focused on the success of translating texts from original languages but not translating Kazakh works into foreign languages.
 A few words about other creative and talented people from Kazakhstan, first, poets, Marina Mikhailovskaya and Dilyara Lindsay were brilliantly genius with their poetry world during the festival days.
 Antonina Shouster talked about Elena Bezrukova in her book and it helped us to learn more about a successful woman, who has overcome many difficulties in her life and achieved a lot.
 Adam Kapanov and his son, Anuar Kapanov invested their energy and knowledge, and finance to let festival ideas come true.
 Dauren Kasteev, the 2nd place winner in the category of “Illustration”, presented his masterpieces successfully at the exhibition during literary week in London and at the festival in Stockholm.
 A special guest of the festival, Nurym Taibek was also a very respectable speaker of the literary days in London and festival week in Stockholm.
 He lives in London these days.
 Thanks to the Embassy employers of Kazakhstan, we were happy to visit the group of Kazakh diaspora that live in Sweden for a long time.
 We visited museums, libraries and took photos at the Nobel museum and other places of interest.

 In conclusion, I must note, that ECG started to function at the right time, co-ordinated by the right group of people, and at the right places where hundreds of creative and talented people from different parts of the world can communicate and become partners, friends and peacekeepers in the world!